commercialhaskell/stack/doc/GUIDE.md

 bin  doc  flag-cache  lib  pkgdb
 ```

-Databases in stack are *layered*.
+Databases in Stack are *layered*.
 For example, the database listing we just gave
 is called a *local* database.
 That is layered on top of a *snapshot* database,
 which contains the libraries and executables specified in the snapshot itself.
 Finally, GHC itself ships with a number of libraries and executables, which